Burlingame 82 Exceptional

 What's it like Living in Burlingame?

-Located in the state of California, Burlingame is a moderately-sized city with a population of 30,071 residents.
-Burlingame has a population density of 6,845 people per square mile.
+Burlingame, California is a mid-sized city with a population of 30,894 inhabitants.
+Burlingame has a population density of 7,013 people per square mile.
 This would be considered well above the national population density level.
 Individuals of White (58%) and Asian (28%) backgrounds make up a significant portion of the population of Burlingame.
-Long, unnecessary commutes can be both frustrating and inconvenient when heading to work.
-Nationwide, the average one-way commute time takes 26 minutes, but regrettably, residing in Burlingame entails a longer-than-average one-way commute time, averaging 33 minutes.
+An important consideration when living in Burlingame is the longer-than-average commute times.
+If you seek a short work commute, this area may not be the best choice for you.
+The one-way commute time here typically takes 33 minutes, far surpassing the national average of 26 minutes.

 Parents and families tend to prioritize school test scores when choosing educational institutions.
 Test score data can be a critical factor in evaluating and comparing schools.
 In Burlingame, the average school test scores are an impressive 79%, well above the national average.
 This achievement reflects the educational system's dedication to providing students with the essential knowledge and tools for success.
 It ensures that your children will receive the support and resources needed to excel academically and thrive in their educational pursuits.